vlocityinc/vlocity_build/README.md

 # Getting Started

-#### Recommended - Salesforce DX CLI
+#### Recommended - Salesforce CLI
-If you are using Salesforce DX, you can use `-sfdx.username` to use a Salesforce DX Authorized Org for authentication.
-The Vlocity Build Tool will use the Salesforce DX information from `sfdx force:org:display -u <username or alias>`.
-This can be a Scratch Org, or one Authorized through `sfdx force:auth:web:login`.
+If you are using Salesforce CLI, you can use `-sfdx.username` to use a Salesforce CLI Authorized Org for authentication.
+The Vlocity Build Tool will use the Salesforce CLI information from `sf org display --target-org <username or alias>`.
+This can be a Scratch Org, or one Authorized through `sf org login web`.

 #### Alternative - Username & Password
 Otherwise, create your own property files for your Source and Target Salesforce Orgs with the following: